AlexB52/portfolio/source/blog/2021-01-14-testing-model-concerns.html.md

 ~~~
 {: data-target="code-highlighter.bash"}

 Switching locally to an in-memory SQLite database for some tests is not taking too long to instantiate.
-With those results, we could even consider switching before every test that requires a temporary database without being too significant (based on your number of specs).
+With those results, we could even consider switching before every test that requires a temporary database without being too significant.

 ~~~bash
 (0.0ms)  SELECT sqlite_version(*)